These two factors often make it difficult for us to view failure as anything other than a stop sign, a signal to give up instead going forward.

 Usually that critical voice comes from some time in the past.
 It could include a repetition of messages we heard from a critical parent, relative or teacher, that we somehow adopted as our own.
 After all, we were pretty young when we heard most of those messages.

-But today, from the viewpoint of our wise inner adult self, it is time to renegociate our relationship with our inner critic.
-Instead of viewing any failure as a disaster and anything new as unsafe, it is time to ask our inner critic to support us in our efforts.
+But today, Instead of viewing any failure as a disaster and anything new as unsafe, from the viewpoint of our wise inner adult self, it is time to ask our inner critic to support us in our efforts.

-This new type of support could be in helping us to figure out what went right in what we did and should be kept, and what went wrong and needs to be fixed.
+This new type of support could be in helping us to figure out what went right in what we did and should be kept, and what went wrong that needs either to be edited or deleted.